CMPS-2200/assignment-06-template/assignment-06.md

 .

-b) Suppose that the optimal solution to MST is impossible to use for some reason.
+b) Suppose that you have a MST but it is impossible to use for some reason.
 Describe an algorithm to instead find the next best tree (pseudo-code or English is fine).
 That is, return the tree with the next lowest weight.

 **Enter answer in `answers.md`**